Malcolm Jenkins: National anthem protest

 On September 19, 2016, Jenkins began raising his fist during the national anthem to bring attention to racial inequality and continued to do it every week throughout 2016 and 2017.
 He said he would not stop protesting during the national anthem even if the NFL or his team's owner prohibited players from doing so.
 Jenkins has met on Capitol Hill with legislators, written an opinion-editorial in The Washington Post and signed a letter to NFL commissioner Roger Goodell explaining his perspective on the issues.

 On June 4, 2020, Jenkins posted an Instagram video in response to Drew Brees's comments that criticized protests during the National Anthem.

-In July 2020, Jenkins received backlash after issuing a message that was seen by many in the Jewish community as dismissive in response to DeSean Jackson posting anti-semitic posts on his Instagram account that included a quote falsely attributed to Adolf Hitler.
+In July 2020, Jenkins received backlash after issuing a message that was seen by many in the Jewish community as dismissive in response to DeSean Jackson posting antisemitic posts on his Instagram account that included a quote falsely attributed to Adolf Hitler.
 Jenkins said that Jackson's posts were a "distraction" and that "Jewish people aren't our problem."